How do I view a course as a test student using Student View?

 Open Student View

-In the couse home page sidebar, click the Student View button.
+In the couse home page, click the Student View button.

 You can now view the course as a student user would see it.
 For example, students cannot see the Settings navigation link like instructors can.